megghahk/multer/README.md

 # multer

-uploading image in nodejs using multer
+uploading image in website using nodejs and multer